MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/2-what-is-cd.md

 **Irwin:** I had a meeting this morning with the management team.
 They want to know why we're taking so long to release our games and websites.
 Our closest competitors get new features and new games out there much faster than we do.
 We need to speed things up.
 I'm not just saying this to you.
 I'm saying it to all the teams.
 What can we do to help your team deploy faster?

-Irwin He looks around.
+Irwin looks around.
 Andy clears his throat.

 **Andy:** This is a little sudden but we're a bit ahead of you.
 We've been automating how we build our websites.
 Maybe now it's time to extend our automation to our release process.

-**Irwin:** How do you do this?
+**Irwin:** How would you do that?

 **Mara:** We created an automated build pipeline with Azure Pipelines.
 It builds an artifact that Amita can test.
-We could also use Azure Pipelines to build a continuous delivery, or CD, pipeline.
+We could also build a continuous delivery, or CD, pipeline.

 **Irwin:** Which is what?